sangcu/zsupport/README.md

 ##Sample Site##
   + Sample site is a site that show how to use ZSupport.
 This site hosted by Openshift on https://zsupport.me [This domain is unavailable so far.
 We will host on another domain soon]

+##Contribution##
+  ZSupport is opensource platform.
+Your contribution is welcome for any case.
+  + If you are developers, make a pull request.
+  + If you are end user, sugguest a feature is always welcome

+##Licencing##
+  You can do anything you want without take care any licencing issues.